Alert: Internet Vehicle Scams on Craigslist and Other Non-eBay Sites

 ** There are two situations in which the time for filing a reimbursement request may be extended:

-- If you learn that your vehicle was stolen, you will have 365 days from the date that the listing ended to file for reimbursement.
+- If you learn that your vehicle is a stolen vehicle, you will have 365 days from the date that the listing ended to file for reimbursement.

 - If you receive the vehicle but do not receive the title, or learn that it is subject to an undisclosed lien, you will have 90 days from the date that the listing ended to file for reimbursement.